oceanprotocol-archive/OEPs/7/README.md

 Technically a user could update the DDO accessing directly to the database, modifying attributes (ie. License information, description, etc.) relevant to a previous consumption agreement with an user.
 The motivation of this is to facilitate a mechanism allowing to the CONSUMER of an object, to validate if the DDO was modified after a previous agreement.

+Note: The first version of this spec DOES NOT include an integrity-checking mechanism.
+That is deferred to future versions.

 #### Length of a DID

 The length of a DID must be compliant with the underlying storage layer and function calls.